devonfw-tutorials/katacoda-scenarios/jump-the-queue/step1.md

 After that, you can install Maven.
 Run `mvn install`{{execute}}

+This will take some time.
+Wait until you see the message "BUILD SUCCESS".

-In the next step you need to swith to the server folder.
+In the next step you need to switch to the server folder.
 `cd server`{{execute}}

 Now you can start the Maven server.
 `mvn spring-boot:run`{{execute}}

-This will take some time and you can't use this terminal any more because it runs the server.
+You can't use this terminal any more because it runs the server.